Is Your Bearded Dragon’s Beard Black? 5 Common Reasons For This

 To our knowledge bearded dragons don’t communicate orally, aside from hissing when they’re being threatening.
 They can communicate to some extent through chemicals called pheromones (strong scents) which alerts other bearded dragons to their territorial presence or desire to mate.
 But other than that, bearded dragons rely on body language to communicate.
 This is why you may often see your bearded dragon wave or head bob when another dragon (or any animal for that matter) is around.

-Bearded dragons can turn their beards black to communicate in a few ways.
+Bearded dragons can turn their beards black to communicate in a few ways;

-Bearded Dragon Feels Threatened
+Bearded Dragon Beard Goes Black When Threatened

 If they are approached by another animal which scares them they will puff out their beard and turn it black to indicate a “don’t mess with me” attitude.
 Look at me, I’m big, I’m scary and I’ve got a bushy black beard.